himoose/user-docs/docs/features/topical-authority.md

 ## Before you start

 ### Requirements
-- A Hi, Moose project (any plan)
+- A Hi, Moose project (Paid and BYOK plans only)
 - Your **domain** (e.g., "example.com")
 - A **main topic** to analyze (e.g., "email marketing," "organic gardening," "project management software")
-- **Optional**: Related subtopics to include in analysis (e.g., for "email marketing": "automation," "segmentation," "A/B testing")

 ### How Analysis Works
 Hi, Moose:
-1. Scans your domain to find all publicly accessible pages
+1. Scans to see how well your domain ranks for the topic on Google Search currently
-2. Analyzes each page's content to determine if it relates to your main topic
+2. Analyzes a summary of each page's content to determine if it relates to your main topic
 3. Groups related pages into **topic clusters** (subtopic categories)
 4. Compares your coverage to comprehensive topic models
 5. Identifies **content gaps** where key subtopics are missing or underdeveloped
 6. Generates an **overall authority score** and **prioritized recommendations**

 ### Scan Depth Options
-- **Quick**: Analyzes top-level pages (faster, good for initial audits)
+- **Light**: Analyzes top-level pages (faster, good for initial audits or when you know your coverage is currently light)
-- **Medium**: Balanced scan depth (recommended for most sites)
+- **Standard**: Balanced scan depth (recommended for most sites)
 - **Deep**: Comprehensive scan including deeper site sections (slower, most thorough)

 ### What Gets Analyzed
+All indexed pages (up to 100) that are currently indexed for the topic:
 - Blog posts, articles, guides
 - Product/service pages
 - Landing pages
 - Resource pages
 - Any publicly accessible content on your domain

-**Not analyzed**: Login-protected pages, dynamic content requiring authentication, non-text content (videos, PDFs) unless text is extractable.
+**Not analyzed**: Pages with noindex directive, login-protected pages, dynamic content requiring authentication, non-text content (videos, audio) unless text is rendered on the page.

 ---